wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-public-folders/includes/manage-hold-discovery.md

 :::image type="content" source="../media/select-compliance-center.png" alt-text="Screenshot of the Microsoft 3 65 app launcher with Compliance highlighted." border="false":::

-You access the compliance center from the Microsoft 365 app launcher by selecting **Compliance**.
+You access the compliance portal from the Microsoft 365 app launcher by selecting **Compliance**.
 After you've signed in with an account that has the correct permissions, you'll see the Compliance home page.
 You could also go directly to this page from the link in the **Learn more** section at the end of this unit.

 ### Create an eDiscovery case